Skip to main content

 engine.input.pointers.primary.on('wheel', function (evt) {});

-(parameter) evt: ex.Input.WheelEvent
+(parameter) evt: ex.WheelEvent

 // Subscribe to a specific pointer (multi-touch)